Dhghomon/easy_rust/README.md

 So you can decide what looks best in your code depending on what you like.

-Note that this doesn't create a new type.
-If you write `type File = String;`, the compiler just sees a `String`.
+Note that this doesn't create an actual new type.
+It's just a name to use instead of an existing type.
+So if you write `type File = String;`, the compiler just sees a `String`.
 So this will print `true`:

 ```rust
 type File = String;